 - Cancer of the bladder, kidney, esophagus, liver, lung, and breast

 - Adult Leukemia

 - Renal toxicity

 Marines stationed at Camp Lejeune were subject to the camp authorities.
 With no other options or recourse, they had to continue to use toxic water for decades.
 This level of neglect to rectify unlivable conditions is a massive injustice to our military.
 However, thanks to the Camp Lejeune Justice Act, victims can now demand compensation.

 Air Pollution Disparities

 According to the American Lung Association, communities throughout the United States do not equally share the burden of air pollution.
 Racial and ethnic groups, as well as poor communities, are paying a heavier price.
-African Americans, as well as Asians and Hispanics, are more likely to suffer premature death due to higher levels of particle pollution than whites.
+Black people, as well as Asians and Hispanics, are more likely to suffer premature death due to higher levels of particle pollution than white people.
 Further aggravating the problem is the fact that people of color tend to live in areas where there is greater pollution from traffic sources, for example, in inner cities.
 This is partly a legacy from decades of racial segregation.

 Air pollution can cause premature deaths as well as diseases such as: